hechoendrupal/drupal-console-book/en/drupal_console_faq/installation-problems.md

 # Installation problems

 When you run DrupalConsole from your Drupal 8 root directory, you can get different error messages, we will try to compile the reported issues and how to have them fixed.

 ---

 ### Error message:
 ```
 [PDOException] SQLSTATE[HY000] [2002] No such file or directory
 ```
-You will need to edit your 'host' in your 'settings.php' file.
+Fix: You will need to edit your 'host' in your 'settings.php' file.

 Navigate to `sites/default/settings.php`.
 In your `settings.php` file, change the `host` to read:
 ```